Homepage arrow Climate change arrow

-New Guidelines on Monitoring Domestic Carbon Trade Exchange (CTX)
+New Guidelines on monitoring Domestic Carbon Trade Exchange (CTX)

 On May 12, 2026, the Ministry of Finance officially issued Circular No. 48/2026/TT-BTC providing guidelines on the supervision of transactions of greenhouse gas (GHG) emission quotas and carbon credits on the domestic Carbon Trade Exchange (CTX), and the reporting regime of the Stock Exchange, the Vietnam Securities Depository and Clearing Corporation to the State Securities Commission regarding the operation of the domestic Carbon Trade Exchange (CTX).

-Scope and Subjects of Application
+Scope and Subjects of application

 The Circular applies directly to entities participating in transactions on the domestic Carbon Trade Exchange (CTX), with the main entities responsible for supervision including Carbon trading members, the Hanoi Stock Exchange (HNX), and the Vietnam Exchange (VNX).